-Finally, in a matter currently being litigated in federal court, the SEC charged Westport Capital Markets, LLC and its principal for purchasing securities that generated significant amounts of undisclosed compensation.10 The SEC alleged that Westport would purchase securities from underwriters at a discount and then resell the same securities to its clients at higher prices without disclosing the markup.
+Finally, in a matter currently being litigated in federal court, the SEC charged Westport Capital Markets, LLC and its principal for purchasing securities that generated significant amounts of undisclosed compensation.11 The SEC alleged that Westport would purchase securities from underwriters at a discount and then resell the same securities to its clients at higher prices without disclosing the markup.
 The securities at issue were risky and caused substantial losses for clients.
-Accordingly, in the SEC’s view, Westport did not provide clients with sufficient information regarding the conflict of interest, and the clients were thus unable to make an informed decision.
+Accordingly, in the SEC's view, Westport did not provide clients with sufficient information regarding the conflict of interest, and the clients were, thus, unable to make an informed decision.

 ii Misallocation of expenses

-In another matter, the SEC determined that Platinum Equity Advisers improperly allocated broken deal expenses, where it was not disclosed that funds would pay broken deal expenses for the portion of the investment that would have been allocated to employee co-investors.14 Specifically, under the limited partnership agreements and private placement memoranda, the funds were responsible for all expenses of the partnership, including broken deal expenses.
-Platinum did not disclose, however, that the funds would also pay the broken deal expenses for the portion of each investment that would have been allocated to the Platinum co-investors.
+In another matter, the SEC determined that a private equity adviser improperly allocated broken deal expenses, where it was not disclosed that funds would pay broken deal expenses for the portion of the investment that would have been allocated to employee co-investors.
+Specifically, under the limited partnership agreements and private placement memoranda, the funds were responsible for all expenses of the partnership, including broken deal expenses.
+The adviser did not disclose, however, that the funds would also pay the broken deal expenses for the portion of each investment that would have been allocated to the the adviser's co-investors.
 As a result, the funds were allocated US$1,811,502 during the relevant time period for broken deal expenses without proper disclosure.
-Platinum agreed to disgorgement and prejudgment interest of US$1,902,132 and a civil monetary penalty of US$1.5 million to settle these allegations.
+The adviser agreed to disgorgement and prejudgment interest of US$1,902,132 and a civil monetary penalty of US$1.5 million to settle these allegations.

 iii Undisclosed loans and investments